simonmichael/hledger/doc/REGRESSIONS.md

    - Amount: **USD 50** (or **100** if you found and fixed).
      Or convert to another currency with today's rate (and mention that rate in Description).
    - Next, Submit Expense
-5. Mention that you've submitted, on the issue page or in chat, to help ensure it is not overlooked.
-6. Wait for the finance manager (SM) to approve it.
+5. Wait for the finance manager (SM) to get the email notification and approve it.
 This should not take more than a day or two.
+   (For fastest response, mention on the issue page or in chat that you've submitted.)
-7. Wait for Open Collective to pay it.
-This should happen within a week.
+6. Wait for Open Collective to pay it.
+This should happen within a week (payouts happen twice a week).

 ## Regressions reported